-NKE will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from NKE as it approaches its next earnings report date.
+This is expected to be June 27, 2019.
 In that report, analysts expect NKE to post earnings of $0.67 per share.
 This would mark a year-over-year decline of 2.9%.
 Meanwhile, our latest consensus estimate is calling for revenue of $10.16 billion, up 3.82% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for NKE.
+It is also important to note the recent changes to analyst estimates for NKE.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.27% lower.
-NKE currently has a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 0.33% lower.
+NKE is currently a Zacks Rank #4 (Sell).

-Investors should also note that NKE has a PEG ratio of 2.38 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Shoes and Retail Apparel was holding an average PEG ratio of 1.7 at yesterday's closing price.
+Meanwhile, NKE's PEG ratio is currently 2.12.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Shoes and Retail Apparel stocks are, on average, holding a PEG ratio of 1.72 based on yesterday's closing prices.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 69, putting it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 85, which puts it in the top 34% of all 250+ industries.